quinnwilder99/SimpleSound/README.md

 SimpleSound is a dark-only Android music player focused on a calm, flagship listening experience inspired by Samsung's native music player.
 The goal is simplicity: no unnecessary features, no clutter, one accent color, roomy typography, and a tab system controlled by the user.

-> Status: **v0.1** — Core navigation, library management, playlists, favorites, settings, and Media3 playback are implemented.
-The application uses a multi-module architecture with offline-first data management, dependency injection, and separated playback/UI layers.
+> Status: **v1.1.0** — Core navigation, library management, playlists, favorites, search, sleep timer, crossfade, and Media3 playback are all implemented.
+The app uses a multi-module architecture with offline-first data management, dependency injection, and separated playback/UI layers.

 ---